G00364756/Programming_Project/README.md

 Fifty samples of three species of Iris (Iris setosa, Iris virginica and Iris versicolor) were collected.
 Four attributes were measured from each sample: sepal length, sepal width, petal length and petal width, all in centimetres.
 [2]

 Fisher's Linear Discriminant Analysis (LDA) is used to find a linear combination of features which characterizes or separates two or more classes of objects or events.
 This can be extremely useful in everyday life.
 For instance if the pharamceutical company are trialling a new type of drug to fight a certain disease, and they wish to know what type of people the drug helps cure and what type of people the drug does not help cure, then the use of LDA can aid the pharaceutical company in discriminating between these two classes of people (i.e. class1 = drug helps cure, class2 = drug does not help cure).
 In doing so they can better determine what types of people should take the drug and what type of people shouldn't.
-LDA becomes more valuable in separating classes as more attributes are necessary to be used in a dataset (e.g. can't clearly discriminate between cured people and not cured people in analysing gene X and gene Y, need to analyse more genes, new anlysis contains 20 genes, the use of more genes and LDA makes the discrimnation more clear).
+LDA becomes more valuable in separating classes as more attributes are necessary to be used in a dataset (e.g. can't clearly discriminate between cured people and not cured people in analysing gene X and gene Y, need to analyse more genes, new anlysis contains 20 genes, the use of more genes and LDA makes the discrimination more clear).
 [3],[4]

 ## Identification of analysis that can be done to the data set
 [5]: https://www.mathsisfun.com/data/standard-deviation.html